 Upon recommendation of the Nominating/Corporate Governance Committee of the Board of Directors, the Board of Directors has nominated and is recommending to the stockholders the election of each of the eight nominees named below to serve as a director of the Company until the next annual meeting of the Company's stockholders and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal from office.
-All of the nominees were elected directors at last year's Annual Meeting of Stockholders and each has agreed to be named in this Proxy Statement and to serve if elected.
+Seven of the nominees were elected directors at last year's Annual Meeting of Stockholders.
+At a meeting of the Board of Directors of the Company held on February 22, 2016, upon the recommendation of the Nominating/ Corporate Governance Committee, the Board of Directors of the Company appointed Amelia Newton Varela, the President of the Company, to fill the vacancy on the Board of Directors created by the passing of Board member John Madden, who served as a director of the Company for over 20 years.
+Ms. Varela's appointment to the board became effective immediately.
+Ms. Varela and each of the other director nominees has agreed to be named in this Proxy Statement and to serve if elected.